Observation of Volkov-Pankratov states in topological HgTe heterojunctions using high-frequency compressibility

-This field plays the role of a confinement or gap field that we have chosen to have the same physical dimension as an electric field.
-The evolution of the gap is sketched as a green line in panel (a) of Fig.~\ref{fig6} and can be viewed as a three-dimensional generalization of the procedure described in Ref. [\onlinecite{Karzig2013prx}] for a one-dimensional system and in Ref. [\onlinecite{tchoumakovarxiv}] for Weyl semimetals.
-This Hamiltonian contains a pair of non-commuting variables $[z, k_z] \neq 0$ that can be merged into the same matrix elements with the help of a $k-$independent unitary transformation $|\Psi\rangle = \hat{U}|\Psi'\rangle$.
+We consider that HgTe is located in a region $z < 0$ and that the normal insulator (CdHgTe or HfO$_2$) is located at $z > \xi $.
+We model the interface $0 < z < \xi$ between the two semi-conductors using an interpolating Hamiltonian $\hat{H}_{s0} = \hat{H}_0\left[{\bf k}, -\Delta_1 + e\mathcal{E}_T z \right]$ with the characteristic field This field plays the role of a confinement or gap field that we have chosen to have the same physical dimension as an electric field.
+The evolution of the gap is sketched as a green line in Fig.~\ref{fig7}-a and can be viewed as a three-dimensional generalization of the procedure described in Ref.[\onlinecite{Karzig2013prx}] for a one-dimensional system and in Ref. [\onlinecite{tchoumakovarxiv}] for Weyl semimetals.
+The Hamiltonian contains a pair of non-commuting variables $[z, k_z] \neq 0$ that can be merged into the same matrix elements with the help of a $k-$independent unitary transformation $|\Psi\rangle = \hat{U}|\Psi'\rangle$.
 One finds in this new basis